Backcountry Education

 You will need to:

-• Bring a compass with mirror (like this one)
+Bring a compass with mirror (like this one)

-• Download FATMAP and GAIA
+Download FATMAP and GAIA

-• Bring lots of warm waterproof clothing
+Bring lots of warm waterproof clothing

-• Bring a notebook and pencil
+Bring a notebook and pencil

-• Bring something hard to write on
+Bring something hard to write on

 Dates

-Ropes
+Ropes Course

-This two-day course is for expert downhill skiers and riders who want to learn how to safely and efficiently travel on glaciated terrain, whether it be small-scale day trips or multi-day traverses.
+This three-day course is for expert downhill skiers and riders who want to learn how to safely and efficiently travel on glaciated terrain, whether it be small-scale day trips or multi-day traverses.
 Your ACMG guide and tail guide will coach you through how and when to rope up on glaciers, procedures for rappelling into steeps, and guide scenarios to practice simple and advanced crevasse rescue techniques.
 A key component of this course will be terrain assessment, which means developing a deeper understanding of your gear, rescue procedures, and your dynamic surroundings.

 DAY 1- Spend the morning deep diving into rope and rescue systems somewhere in town.
-We will be going over procedures for rappelling into steeps, building anchors and going over guide scenarios for simple and advanced crevasse rescue techniques.
+We will be going over procedures for rappelling into steeps, building anchors and going over guided scenarios for simple and advanced crevasse rescue techniques.

 DAY 2- Gear up and go out.
 We won’t be traveling to a glacier, but we will be putting our new skills into practice out in the field.
-These skills will include roping up to travel, reading terrain features and practicing building snow anchors
+These skills will include roping up to travel, reading terrain features and practicing building snow anchors.

+This camp is open to expert skiers who have at least 15 days of ski touring experience.
 You are required to bring your own gear.
 We want you to be confident and efficient with your own tools.
 We will provide a list of what to bring so you don’t forget a thing!
-This camp is open to expert skiers who have at least 15 days of ski touring experience.

 Please ensure you are comfortable with touring gear in advance to ensure that we can focus on improving our use of glacier travel equipment.

-Expand your opportunity for backcountry travel during this two day course.
 In preparation, you will receive some reading materials and homework.
 Arriving prepared will ensure maximum time on snow and provide you with the opportunity to bring forward any questions you may have about the material.

 Skill Level